Falkland Islands Photo Adventure

 Saturday, 31 October – Transfer to Mount Pleasant Airport

-Transfer to the airport for your LATAM flight back to Punta Arenas, Chile—bringing home full memory cards, new friendships, and stories from a place like no other.
+Transfer to Mount Pleasant Airport for your LATAM flight back to Punta Arenas - bringing home full memory cards, new friendships, and stories from a place like no other.

 Itinerary Includes: